 One way to reconcile democratic legitimacy with current practice would be to adopt a less categorical approach that recognizes that the proper scope for judicial development is itself a question of legislative intent.
 In some cases, Congress has affirmatively delegated to the courts the explicit authority to continue to develop the law.
 In others, Congress modeled certain provisions of the copyright statutes on patent or other areas of law, which provides leeway for judicial development.
 Either approach would not conflict with the democratic commitments reflected in legislative supremacy.

 Applying this framework to the four areas of law of judicial development identified above reveals that the courts’ record in applying these principles consistently is mixed.
 With respect to fair use and misuse, the courts have adopted readings that either follow or are consistent with legislative intent.
 With respect to third-party liability and the first sale doctrine, the courts have invoked broad analogies between copyright and patent law or canons of construction without analyzing directly whether such approaches were consistent with legislative intent.

 Yoo, Christopher S., "The Impact of Codification on the Judicial Development of Copyright" (2013).
-Faculty Scholarship.
+All Faculty Scholarship.
 1541.